UKLLC/Guidebook/ukllc_book/docs/user_guide/tre_faq.md

 <details>
 <summary>Can I get in touch with researchers working on other projects in the UK LLC TRE?</summary>

 UK LLC hosts a user group which meets online monthly.
-All active TRE users are invited to attend this meeting where updates are shared and issues facing users can be discussed.
+All active TRE users are invited to attend this meeting where updates are shared and issues facing users can be discussed.<br>If you are already working in the TRE but have not received an invitation to the user group meetings, please contact [support@ukllc.ac.uk](mailto:support@ukllc.ac.uk).
 </details>
 <br>